DanTheMan9889/dantheman9889.github.io/index.md

 **Contact Information**

-If you have any questions about these Terms, please contact us at VanDanVisions@gmail.com
+If you have any questions about these Terms, please contact me at VanDanVisions@gmail.com

 ---